-The voter must update the address on the registration if the voter moves within the county.
+If the voter moves within the county, he/she must update the address on the registration by:

-- The voter can make the change on the back of the voter registration certificate and mail it to the county voter registrar;
+- making the change on the back of the voter registration certificate and mailing it to the county voter registrar;

-- Submit a new application form to the voter registrar and check the box for "change"; or
+- submitting a new application to the voter registrar and check the box for "change"; or

-- Write a letter to the voter registrar explaining the change of address.
+- writing a letter to the voter registrar explaining the change of address.

-- Voters can make the change on the back of their voter registration certificate and mail it to the county voter registrar; or
+- providing the name change on the back of his/her voter registration certificate and mailing it to the county voter registrar;

-- Submit a new application form to the voter registrar and check the box for "change"; or
+- submitting a new application to the voter registrar and check the box for "change"; or

-- Write a letter to the voter registrar explaining the name change.
+- writing a letter to the voter registrar explaining the name change.